Eumaeus/Peripatos/posts/02 Alps/03_Via_Alpina_2022/Via_Alpina.md

 ![The prime lounge has an outdoor deck with a great view of the runway.](images/Zurich_airport_IMG_8646.mov)

-There's not much to say about fyling home.
+There's not much to say about flying home.
 Lie-flat beds are very nice, though I also found them weirdly isolating.
 I did get some work done on the plane, which never happens, so that was good.
 Global entry was super easy in Philly.
-Our son collected us in Charlotte, and we were in bed by 10.
+Our son collected us in Charlotte, and we were in bed by 10:00.

 And that was our Via Alpina!